hizbullah nasrallah pickaboo 248 88.

 (photo credit: )

-Hizbullah will improve its weapons capabilities to face off any Israeli threat, the group's leader Sheikh Hassan Nasrallah's said Monday, adding that armed struggle was the only way to regain "Arab lands" captured by Israel.
+On Monday, Nasrallah said Hizbullah would further improve its weapons capabilities to face off any Israeli threat, adding that armed struggle was the only way to regain "Arab lands" captured by Israel.

 All 30 cabinet ministers voted Wednesday to approve the policy statement that endorses Hizbullah's right to keep its weapons.
 Five ministers from the pro-Western majority expressed "reservations" over the clause addressing Hizbullah, but did not vote against it.

 The policy statement - which lays out the government's goals for the next four years - illustrates how the government is loath to take any strong action against Hizbullah for fear of sparking a crisis.
 The group has virtual veto power over the government's moves, most analysts believe, because sectarian violence could follow if it pulls out.

 Many fear a renewed outbreak of the sectarian violence seen in 2008, when Hizbullah gunmen swept through Sunni neighborhoods of Beirut to briefly seize control after the government moved to curb the group's military communications network.

 More than 80 people were killed in the violence that followed, pushing the country to the brink of civil war.

 The new Lebanese government formed last month is headed by US-backed Prime Minister Saad Hariri, head of the Western-backed alliance which narrowly defeated the Hizbullah-led coalition in June elections.